open-telemetry/oteps/text/0148-sampling-probability.md

 The `Parent` Sampler ensures complete traces, provided all spans are successfully recorded.
-A downside of `Parent` sampling is that it takes away control of Tracer overhead from non-roots in the trace.
+A downside of `Parent` sampling is that it takes away control of Tracer overhead from non-roots in the trace and, to support counting, requires propagating the inclusion probability in the W3C `tracestate` field (require a semantic convention).

+To count Parent-sampled spans, each span must directly encode its adjusted count (or inclusion probability) in the corresponding `SpanData`.
+This may use a non-descriptive Resource or Span attribute named `sampling.parent.adjusted_count`, for example.

 #### `TraceIDRatio` Sampler